avantus-tech/pyproject-runner/README.md

 devserver-explicit = { cmd = "flask run --app ./hello.py --debug" }
 ```

-Using a table allows for additional configuration using following keys:
+Using a table allows for additional configuration using the keys below.
+Tasks must define at least
+one of `cmd`, `pre`, or `post`.

 #### `cmd`

 The command to execute.
 This is either a `string` or an `array` of arguments.
 It is executed
 directly without a shell, so shell-specific semantics are not directly supported.
-If the command
-contains no path separator (`/` on POSIX or `\` on Windows), the command will first be searched for
-in the virtualenv scripts directory, followed by directories in the *PATH* environment variable.
-If
-the command path is absolute, the absolute path will be used.
-Relative command paths are found
-relative to the directory containing the *pyproject.toml* file.

 ```toml
 [tool.pyproject-runner.tasks]